SarthakJariwala/PyScaffold-Interactive/README.rst

 Description
 ===========

-Interactively create a python project template using PyScaffold
+Interactively create a python package or datascience project template using PyScaffold

 - Setup a new python project and interactively add details like project name, author name, email, url, description
 - Choose from a selection of licenses